ssathish10022008-cpu/SIH-25010/README.md

 Agriculture, FoodTech & Rural Development

 ## Proposed solution
-Kisan Saathi - The Smart Digital Agronomist
+Kisan shakthi - The Smart Digital Agronomist
 The Kisan Saathi platform is designed as a modular system to address the farmers' lack of real-time, personalized, and multilingual advisory services.

 Core Components